Home: Highest Mountains in Japan: Mt. Kashimayari-ga-dake

 elev.
 2889m

-Japan's 23rd Highest Mountain
+Japan's 36th Highest Mountain

 When my climbing buddy & I scaled Mt.
 Kashimayari-ga-dake (鹿島槍ヶ岳) in Aug.
 2007, it was our 2nd attempt, having failed 2 years before.
-On that prior trip we encountered very severe weather (including a lightening storm) on the morning of our 2nd day of hiking, so decided pack it in (back to Tokyo).
+On that prior trip we encountered very severe weather (including a lightning storm) on the morning of our 2nd day of hiking, so decided pack it in (back to Tokyo).

 But this time.....WOW.
 Clear sunny weather....so much so in fact that it got so HOT on our 2nd day of hiking, even in those higher altitudes I suffered from a moderate case of dehydration.
 My hiking buddy (15 yrs. my junior) left me in the dust and I arrived at the Goryu-sanso (五竜山荘) mountain hut (late for dinner) about a half-hour behind him.